 GeneCards Summary for PEX5 Gene

 PEX5 (Peroxisomal Biogenesis Factor 5) is a Protein Coding gene.
-Diseases associated with PEX5 include Peroxisome Biogenesis Disorder 2B and Peroxisome Biogenesis Disorder 2A.
+Diseases associated with PEX5 include Rhizomelic Chondrodysplasia Punctata, Type 5 and Peroxisome Biogenesis Disorder 2B.
 Among its related pathways are Peroxisome and Glucose / Energy Metabolism.
-GO annotations related to this gene include enzyme binding and protein N-terminus binding.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and protein N-terminus binding.
 An important paralog of this gene is PEX5L.

 UniProtKB/Swiss-Prot for PEX5 Gene